Mr-X-was-taken/X-Marks-the-Spot/links.md

 ## Stremio

+((Intro))
+**Stremio** is a modern media center application that aggregates content from various sources, allowing users to watch movies, series, live TV, and videos from different providers.
+It simplifies the streaming experience by bringing all your favorite content to one place.
+Here are the main features of Stremio:

+- **Content Aggregation:** Gathers streams from various sources including official streaming services and community-hosted links through add-ons.
+- **Cross-Platform Support:** Available on multiple devices such as Windows, MacOS, Linux, Android, and iOS.
+- **Add-ons System:** Allows for the installation of add-ons directly in the app, enhancing functionality and content availability without compromising security.
+- **Personalized Recommendations:** Offers content recommendations based on your viewing history, improving content discovery.
+- **Organized Library Management:** Keeps track of what you watch, notifies you when a new episode or movie is available, and organizes your collections and playlists.

+Stremio's user-friendly interface and robust add-on ecosystem make it an attractive choice for users seeking a centralized solution to manage and enjoy diverse multimedia content.
+((Intro))

 - [r/StremioAddons](https://www.reddit.com/r/StremioAddons/) Discussion and links pertaining to unofficial add-ons for Stremio
 - [A complete curated list of all working Stremio Add-ons](https://www.reddit.com/r/StremioAddons/comments/ahd6gk/sticky_stremio_addons_list/)
 - [PimpMyStremio](https://github.com/sungshon/PimpMyStremio) Local add-on manager for Stremio add-ons, adds tens of new (self-hosted, and much more powerful) add-ons to Stremio